kevynnogueira/Analises/Minimize_transportation_cost/README.md

 #### 📜Answers:
 Two methods were used to find the answer:
 - Method one: In this method, a manual approach was used to find the scenario of transportation that returns the lowest total cost for the combination of each route.
 No optimization packages were used.
 - Method two: In this method, PuLP, a optimization package, was used.
-It saves time of resolution and reduces the time spent writhing code.
+It saves time of resolution and reduces the time spent writing code.

 ---
 The problem can be modelled considering each possible route as a variable and implementing constraints based on the capacity of each agency.